WorkTime is a great addition to your business

 WorkTime can help to identify the following productivity issues:

-Every employee needs a clear direction to perform as expected.
+Every employee needs clear directions to work as expected.
 If there’s no clarity on how and when things should be done, then most likely, the employee will underperform.

-We’ve already talked about how important work-life balance is and WorkTime can help identify if the balance between work and private life is really unhealthy.
+A WorkTime article already emphasizes how important work-life balance is WorkTime can help identify if the balance between work and private life is really unhealthy.

-WorkTime shows high overtimes?
-Or you see in a report that employee works on weekends?
-This is it.
-It’s time to handle the situation to have happier and more motivated staff.
+If WorkTime detects high overtime or a report shows that employees work on weekends, this may be the right time to handle the situation in order to have happier and more motivated staff.

-How?
-Very simple: acknowledging that they are monitored, employees perform better.
-That’s the proven fact.
+When employees acknowledge that they are being monitored, they perform better.
+This is a proven fact.

 You may suppose, that this could turn into a kind of micromanagement.
 Not necessary if use WorkTime wisely:

 - Do not check reports daily This may lead to inaccurate findings.
 Rather conducting a report analysis at least once a week will be more ideal.
-This timeframe lets you see the team or individual progress more transparently.
+This timeframe lets you see the team or individual progress more relatively.